-I had a prior client who asked me, innocently enough, whether or not there was a chance that we could ask the judge in his case to insert an order in his Final Decree of Divorce that required the State of Texas to track every dollar of the child support he paid his ex-wife in order to verify that she was spending the money on the kids and not herself.
+I had a prior client who asked me, innocently enough, whether or not there was a chance that we could ask the judge in his case to insert an order in his Final Decree of Divorce that required the State of Texas to track every dollar of the child support he paid his ex-wife to verify that she was spending the money on the kids and not herself.

-With that said, what are the keys to establishing child support in a divorce and how is it done?
-Today’s blog post from the Law Office of Bryan Fagan, PLLC will focus on this topic.
+With that said, what are the keys to establishing child support in a divorce, and how is it done?
+Today's blog post from the Law Office of Bryan Fagan, PLLC, will focus on this topic.

 The income of your ex-spouse, as well as the number of children you have before the court in your divorce, will determine the dollar amount of child support that you will owe each month moving forward.

-It is important to note a child support credit will be given for any children that your ex-spouse is responsible for who are not before the court (as in from other relationships) and to whom a duty of support is owed.
+It is important to note a child support credit will be given for any children that your ex-spouse is responsible for who is not before the court (as in from other relationships) and to whom a duty of support is owed.
 This means that a lesser amount of child support will be owed to you as a result.

-The State of Texas has created guideline levels of child support and the percentages associated with those levels of support are contained within the Texas Family Code.
+The State of Texas has created guideline levels of child support, and the percentages associated with those levels of support are contained within the Texas Family Code.

-- if you have one child with your spouse then the percentage of your spouse’s net monthly resources that will be taken for child support purposes is 20%.
+- if you have one child with your spouse, then the percentage of your spouse's net monthly resources that will be taken for child support purposes is 20%.

-- Two children means 25% of the
+- Two children mean 25% of the

 Rental income (minus expenses and mortgage payments) and other miscellaneous sources of income like retirement benefits, social security income, and worker's compensation benefits complete our look at different sources of income that are eligible to be considered when determining child support in your divorce.

-For the most part, your spouse’s monthly wages are what the child support will be based on.
-Most of us don’t have significant secondary sources of income or investments that yield income that would be worthwhile to investigate.
-If you are in the beginning stages of planning your divorce then I would recommend that you collect any pay-stubs of your spouse that you can if you expect to be paid child support.
+For the most part, your spouse's monthly wages are what the child support will be based on.
+Most of us don't have significant secondary sources of income or investments that yield income that would be worthwhile to investigate.
+If you are in the beginning stages of planning your divorce, then I would recommend that you collect any pay-stubs of your spouse that you can if you expect to be paid child support.

-Reasons to deviate from the Child Support Guidelines contained in the Family Code
+Reasons to deviate from the Child Support Guidelines contained in the Family Code.